joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

 ![image](https://github.com/joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/blob/main/Images/group-people-working-out-business-plan-office.jpg?raw=true)

 ***Disclaimer⚠️:** All datasets, slides and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual mention.
-All info are dummy and design to demonstrate my capabilities of using PowerBI to perform advance analysis on healthcare dataset*
+All info are dummy and design to demonstrate my capabilities of using Microsoft Excel to perform advance analysis on a sales transaction dataset*